dsasmblr/game-hacking/README.md

 [Cecil](https://github.com/jbevain/cecil) | A library to inspect, modify, and generate .NET programs and libraries.
 [xAnalyzer](https://github.com/ThunderCls/xAnalyzer) | An advanced static code analyzer plug-in for x64dbg.
 [AntiDBG](https://github.com/cetfor/AntiDBG) | A categorized collection of Windows anti-debugging techniques written in C. These are self-contained debugger checks that will automatically detach debuggers.
 Great for learning anti-debugging techniques that might be used in games!
+[al-khaser](https://github.com/LordNoteworthy/al-khaser) | A proof-of-concept application that performs a whole slew of detection methods (virtual machine, emulation, debuggers, sandbox) with the goal of seeing if you can stay undetected.
+Great for learning how to stay hidden from anti-cheat implementations!
 [RAM Watch](https://github.com/yoshifan/ram-watch-cheat-engine) | A Lua script framework used to create displays for watching RAM via Cheat Engine.
 See it in action [here](https://www.youtube.com/watch?v=Hri8f8Pgim8).
 [Noriben](https://github.com/Rurik/Noriben) | A Python-based script that works in conjunction with [Windows Sysinternals Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) to automatically collect, analyze, and report (via a simple text file) on an application or game's activities.
 [CyberChef](https://github.com/gchq/CyberChef) | A simple, intuitive web app for carrying out various "cyber" operations, including simple encoding like XOR or Base64, more complex encryption like AES, DES and Blowfish, creating binary and hexdumps, compression and decompression of data, calculating hashes and checksums, IPv6 and X.509 parsing, changing character encodings, and much more.
 An in-browser, live demo can be found [here](https://gchq.github.io/CyberChef/).